 NYISO proposes that performance in the RTDRP will be assessed first, followed by DADRP performance.
-Thus in the instance where a 100 MW DADRP participant is selected to provide 20 MW and 10 MW of reserves and its actual load before and after a reserve pickup is 100 MW and 80 MW, respectively the resource will be deemed to have fully met its reserve obligation, but to have fallen 10 MW short of its DADRP obligation.
+Thus in the instance where a 100 MW DADRP participant is selected to provide 20 MW and 10 MW of reserves and its actual load following a reserve pickup is only 80 MW, the resource will be deemed to have fully met its reserve obligation, but to have fallen 10 MW short of its DADRP obligation.

-5.2 RTDRP Interaction with EDRP and SCR
+4.3 RTDRP Interaction with EDRP and SCR

-The same DR MWs (i.e., measured by the same meter) may participate in DADRP, RTDRP, EDRP and SCR.
+The same DR MWs may participate in RTDRP, EDRP and SCR.
 However, the same MW may not participate in RTDRP during the same intervals they have been activated under EDRP or SCR.